Decision tree for adopting an AWS security service - AWS Prescriptive Guidance

 It is important to map any problem related to management.
 The following are some examples: Lack of compatibility managing different assets, the solution does not cover all devices, errors and disruptions during updates, and negative performance impact in production.
 The solution must offer agility so that teams can innovate from a strong security posture.
 You must support scalability to achieve exponential business growth.
 If you have any management, availability, or scaling issues, you should evaluate the AWS security service.

-1.5 Do you have a higher total cost of ownership (TCO) than your industry segment?
+1.5 Do you have a high total cost of ownership?

 AWS security service evaluation